AudioKit/AudioKit/docs/Packages/DunneAudioKit.md

 `<control>`

-This is a necessary SFZ keyword to deonte that this is indeed a SFZ file.
+This is a necessary SFZ keyword to denote that this is indeed a SFZ file.

 `default_path=samples/`